PrestaShop/prestashop-specs/content/1.7/back-office/advanced-parameters/team/permissions-listing.md

 ## Main elements

+The UI is constructed with 2 panels - while navigating the left panel, the content of the menu is displayed in the right panel.

 ### Left panel
 - **SuperAdmin** - the main administration profile, created during the first installation of the Prestashop app.
 By default, this profile is highlighted.
-There are administration profiles, defined with Menu and Module permissions:<br>
+There are similar administration profiles, defined with Menu and Module permissions.
+Those are default created:<br>
   - **Logistician**
   - **Translator**

+### Right panel

+#### SuperAdmin profile

+Has nothing to modify, because it is the top-layered profile in Prestashop.
+The notificatioin _Administrator permissions cannot be modified._ is displayed in the right panel.

+#### Logistician profile